Examples are valid for:

 Remark: Modbus table can be downloaded in the bottom of the page.

-On the HMI (human-machine interface) setting page, click on Modbus to enter the “Modbus Slave” page
+On the HMI (human-machine interface) setting page, click on Communication to enter the “Modbus Slave” page

 Modbus TCP communicates via RJ-45.
 There is only one RJ-45 connector that can be utilized to communicate in the control box.
 The setting page can check the IP filter and Modbus status.